Dan-Matthews-23/local-legends/README.md

 #### Password Hashing

 At this stage the password is easily manipulated.
+I will need to secure the password with hash.

+I'm having difficulty with this stage due to my db models no longer migrating.